hpcgarage/ParTI/matlab/README.md

 ## Running

-If `libSpTOL.so` is not in the default library search path of your system, you will need to set `LD_LIBRARY_PATH` to the directory containing `libSpTOL.so` before starting MATLAB.
+If `libParTI.so` is not in the default library search path of your system, you will need to set `LD_LIBRARY_PATH` to the directory containing `libParTI.so` before starting MATLAB.

 ```bash